Discover Derbyshire and the Peak District from Callow Hall

 Cycling through the Peak District is an exhilarating experience, and among the best routes out there is the Tissington Trail.
 The trail has around 13 miles of tracks and runs from the city of Ashbourne to Parsley Hall.

 Located just down the road in Ashbourne are The ClayRooms, offering the perfect introduction to pottery making.
 These enjoyable and creative 2 hour classes are offered as a 1:1 or group session.
 Choose from: throwing, hand building or sculpting.
+Regular classes held at Wildhive, please check What's On page.

 Passed down through 16 generations, this grand stately home is brimming with ancient art, stunning architecture, and glorious gardens, just waiting to be explored.
 A selection of places to eat and shop throughout the grounds with many events hosted throughout the year.
+Discounted tickets available, please ask at Reception.

 Mam Tor Walk